zhw2590582/ArtPlayer/docs/document/README.md

 -   Type: `Boolean`
 -   Default: `false`

-Whether to show aspect ratio controller in the contextmenu
+Whether to show aspect ratio controller in the contextmenu and setting panel

 [Run Code](/)